Juniper/terraform-provider-mist/docs/resources/org_setting.md

 - `default_idp_id` (String) use this IDP when no explicit realm present in the incoming username/CN OR when no IDP is explicitly mapped to the incoming realm.
 - `disable_rsae_algorithms` (Boolean) to disable RSAE_PSS_SHA256, RSAE_PSS_SHA384, RSAE_PSS_SHA512 from server side. see https://www.openssl.org/docs/man3.0/man1/openssl-ciphers.html
 - `eap_ssl_security_level` (Number) eap ssl security level, see https://www.openssl.org/docs/man1.1.1/man3/SSL_CTX_set_security_level.html#DEFAULT-CALLBACK-BEHAVIOUR
+- `enable_eap_md5_for_mab` (Boolean) Enable EAP-MD5 for MAB.
+WARNING: Not FIPS compliant, use only if required for legacy device support.
 - `eu_only` (Boolean) By default, NAC POD failover considers all NAC pods available around the globe, i.e. EU, US, or APAC based, failover happens based on geo IP of the originating site.
 For strict GDPR compliance NAC POD failover would only happen between the PODs located within the EU environment, and no authentication would take place outside of EU.
 This is an org setting that is applicable to WLANs, switch templates, Mist Edge clusters that have mist_nac enabled
 - `fingerprinting` (Attributes) Client fingerprinting settings used by Mist NAC (see [below for nested schema](#nestedatt--mist_nac--fingerprinting))
 - `idp_machine_cert_lookup_field` (String) Client certificate field used to look up machine groups in identity providers